mvr/mvr.github.io/posts/cool-still-lifes.md

 enough. <!--more--> There are some constraints, but most important is that our mistakes only go in one direction.
 False negatives are disappointing, because we might be missing out on a cool result.
-But false positives are catastrophic, because they cause a firehose of useless results, which defeats the purpose of using QuFince in the first place.
+But false positives are catastrophic because they cause a firehose of useless results, which defeats the purpose of using QuFince in the first place.